PROTECTION OF YOUR PERSONAL DATA

 TABLE OF CONTENTS

-The European Commission (hereafter ‘the Commission’) is committed to protect your personal data and to respect
+The European Commission (hereafter ‘the Commission’) is committed to protecting your personal data and

-your privacy.
-The Commission collects and further processes personal data pursuant to Regulation
+respecting your privacy.
+The Commission collects and further processes personal data pursuant to

-and ensure protection of all personal data provided, how that information is used and what rights
+handle and ensure protection of all personal data provided, how that information is used and what rights

 you have in relation to your personal data.
 It also specifies the contact details of the responsible

-Data Controller with whom you may exercise your rights, the Data Protection Officer and the European Data Protection Supervisor.
+Data Controller with whom you may exercise your rights, the Data Protection Officer and the European

-for Neighbourhood and Enlargement Negotiations / Unit NEAR.A2 Inter-institutional Relations and Communication,
+Directorate-General for Neighbourhood and Enlargement Negotiations / Unit NEAR.A1 Inter-institutional

 2. WHY AND HOW DO WE PROCESS YOUR PERSONAL DATA?

-Purpose of the processing operation: The Directorate-General Neighbourhood & Enlargement Negotiations /
+Purpose of the processing operation: The Directorate-General for Neighbourhood & Enlargement

-participation in events, and sending of notifications and news alerts about the EU-funded programmes and
+events, and sending of notifications and news alerts about the EU-funded programmes and projects and

 *This designation is without prejudice to positions on status, and is in line with UNSCR